 - Which brands are vegan?

-NB: Always double-check the ingredients list as manufacturers may change ingredients at any time.
-This is particularly important for people who might not be vegan but may have egg or dairy allergies.
+NB: Always double-check the ingredient label as manufacturers may change ingredients at any time.
+This is a particularly good idea for people who might not be vegan but may have egg or dairy allergies.

 Ingredients to watch out for

-Luckily, it’s easier to find out whether a store-bought bagel contains eggs or dairy nowadays.
+Luckily, it’s pretty easy to find out whether a store-bought bagel contains eggs or dairy products nowadays.
 The Food Allergen Labeling and Consumer Protection Act (FALCPA) of 2004 requires certain labeling of foodstuffs that contain major food allergens.
 Milk and egg are two of the eight major allergens and as such all ingredient labels must be labeled in one of two ways.
 Either:

-In short, allergy labelling has made it easier now for you to ascertain whether a product such as a bagel is vegan or not.
-Of course, aside from egg and milk, you’ll also need to keep an eye out for ingredients such as honey or white sugar where bone char was used in making it.
+In short, allergy labeling has made it easier now for you to ascertain whether a product such as a bagel is suitable for the vegan diet or not.
+Of course, aside from egg and milk, you’ll also need to keep an eye out for non-vegan ingredients such as honey or white sugar where bone char from animal bones was used in making it.

-These are some of the ingredients you might need to keep an eye out for when getting ready to enjoy what you hope is a vegan bagel:
+These are some of the non-vegan items you might need to keep an eye out for when getting ready to enjoy what you hope is a vegan bagel:

 - L-Cysteine (normally derived from animal hair or feathers)